alpinejs/alpine/packages/docs/src/en/plugins/anchor.md

 <a name="manual-styling"></a>
 ## Manual styling

-By default, `x-alpine` applies the positioning styles to your element under the hood.
+By default, `x-anchor` applies the positioning styles to your element under the hood.
 If you'd prefer full control over styling, you can pass the `.no-style` modifer and use the `$anchor` magic to access the values inside another Alpine expression.

 Below is an example of bypassing `x-anchor`'s internal styling and instead applying the styles yourself using `x-bind:style`: